Ian-Harreschou/CHEN5802_ChE-ML/README.md

 ## Overview

 This repository represents a collaborative project for a course offered at the University of Minnesota on the application of machine learning (ML) techniques to chemical engineering and materials science problems.
-The project explores how ML techniques can be used to approximate interatomic forces in molecules, aiming to enhance computational efficiency in molecular simulations.
+The project explores how ML techniques can be used to approximate interatomic forces in crystals, aiming to enhance computational efficiency in molecular simulations.

 ## Dependencies
 If you have an NVIDIA GPU the following applies to you: